LionelAuroux/pyrser/docs/source/quickstart.rst

 Pyrser uses a DSL similar to EBNF to describe grammar rules.
 This DSL doesn't include any language construction, here python.
 In pyrser, we don't mix parsing rules and code.
-The Pyrser's DSL could be use for another language in near future.
+Pyrser's DSL could be use for another language in near future.

 Pyrser provides only two abstractions:
     * hooks : that connect one event in your grammar to a method in your handling class.